simonswain/straw/README.md

 `#process()` is called every time a message received at the Node's input.
 It's your handler for inbound messages.
-For any interesting work you will most probably have to do something in it.
+For any interesting work you will most probably have to do something here.

 Your code needs to call `#output()` whenever you have a message to send out from the node, and must excute the `done` callback when finished.